Strangeal/Recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Blog App] <a name="about-project"></a>
+# 📖 [Recipe App] <a name="about-project"></a>

-> The Blog app is a classic blog design website. ln which we can create, show the list of posts and empower readers to interact with them by adding comments and liking posts.
+> The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

-**[Blog App]** is a ruby blog website.
+**[Recipe App]** is a Ruby on Rails recipe website.

 ## 🛠 Built With <a name="built-with"></a>